paulosalonso/irregular-verbs-searcher/README.md

 ## HOW TO IMPROVE

 There is a basic list (irregular-verbs.js) with some common irregular verbs.
-If you wish, you can put new irregular verbs i this file, obeying the follow schema:
+If you wish, you can put new irregular verbs in this file, obeying the follow schema:

 ```json
 {